- Clinical features

 - If the episode was triggered by withdrawal of Parkinson's medications, restart these medications immediately.

-- Seek consultation with a neurologist and/or pharmacist regarding optimization of Parkinson's medications.
+- Have a low threshold to consult with a neurologist regarding optimization of Parkinson's medications.
 Among sicker patients who are unable to take tablets orally, this can get tricky.

 supportive care for hyperthermia